11ty/eleventy-plugin-bundle/README.md

 ### Limitations

-* `html` bundles are not allowed to reference other bundles in content (yet).
+* `html` bundles do not support nesting or recursion (yet).
 If this will be useful to you, please file an issue!

 ### Add your own bundle type